2024-25 Student & Parent Handbook

 Academic Standards

-A student must have a 2.5 GPA and
+A student must have an unweighted 2.5 GPA and

 Passing grades in all but one class